 Alternatively, some prefer to take a high-speed train after flying into Rome.

 The Landscape and Terroir of Puglia

 Long and narrow, this Mediterranean region is what dreams are made of.
-A delightfully warm climate, beautiful green landscapes, stunning architecture and majestic views of the Ionian and Adriatic Seas complement the region’s extremely fertile soils and vast sea life, making Puglia home to some of Italy’s best food and wine.
+A delightfully warm climate, beautiful green landscapes, stunning architecture, and majestic views of the Ionian and Adriatic Seas complement the region’s extremely fertile soils and vast sea life, making Puglia home to some of Italy’s best food and wine.
 It is also a leading region in olive oil production, accounting for almost half of Italy’s overall production.

 Red Wine from Puglia

 Puglia, also known as Apulia, is the land of voluptuous reds made with indigenous varieties.
 The three most important red grapes are Negroamaro, Primitivo and Uva di Troia (also known as Nero di Troia).
 Negroamaro is the most widely grown grape in the region and it is used to make some of the region’s best wines, including the budget-friendly and rustically delicious Salice Salentino.
-Primitivo delivers deep colored wines with ripe berry, spicy notes and a refreshing acidity.
+Primitivo delivers deep-colored wines with ripe berry, spicy notes, and refreshing acidity.
 Fun fact, Primitivo is the same grape variety as California’s Zinfandel, native to the Dalmatian coast of Croatia.
 Look for Primitivo di Manduria and Primitivo di Manduria Dolce Naturale DOCG, a sweet wine, as they are luscious examples of this grape.
 Uva di Troia makes the powerful, robust Castel del Monte Nero di Troia Riserva DOCG.

 Other red grapes planted in the region include Malvasia Nera, sometimes blended with Negroamaro; Aglianico, Campania’s main grape; and Bombino Nero, which is used to make some lovely fruity rosés and red table wines.